DNP- FAMILY NURSE PRACTITIONER TRACK

 Three letters of reference from individuals that can give an assessment of your professional and/or academic abilities.
 When applying online, you will be asked to provide the names and email addresses of three recommenders.
 Our online application system will then send an email to each recommender with instructions on how to submit a recommendation.
 Recommenders upload a letter in support of the applicant.
 Recommenders do have the option to email the letter of recommendation directly to email@example.com.

-Documentation verifying the number of practice hours completed in a nationally accredited graduate nursing program (A maximum of 400 practice hours may be transferred into the DNP/FNP track of study from a nationally accredited master’s in nursing program).
+Documentation verifying the number of practice hours completed in a nationally accredited graduate nursing program (a maximum of 400 practice hours may be transferred into the DNP-FNP track of study from a nationally accredited master’s in nursing program).
 Many transcripts list practice hours.
-If the university/college you attended does not record the practice hours on your transcript, a letter from your college or university Department
+If the university/college you attended does not record the practice hours on your transcript, a letter from your college or university department can be submitted upon acceptance to the program.